Skip to content

 Exercise-induced gut permeability.
 Zuhl et al. (2015) found that oral glutamine supplementation before endurance exercise significantly reduced exercise-induced intestinal permeability in recreational runners.

 Critical illness.
-Multiple systematic reviews support IV or enteral glutamine in ICU patients for reduced infection rates and shorter hospital stays (though the REDOXS trial introduced controversy at very high doses).
+Multiple systematic reviews have studied IV or enteral glutamine in ICU patients for infection rates and hospital-stay outcomes, but those clinical nutrition data should not be extrapolated to OTC self-supplementation (and the REDOXS trial introduced controversy at very high doses).

 Dosing Guidance

 The most clinically meaningful human RCT for gut health (Zhou et al., 2018) used 15g/day in three divided doses.
-Most commercial supplements are dosed at 5g per serving, making 3 servings per day the appropriate protocol for gut-barrier targets.
+Most commercial supplements are dosed at 5g per serving, so matching the cited trial protocol would require 3 servings per day; tolerance, medical history, and clinician guidance should shape any gut-barrier-focused use.
 For general supplementation or post-exercise use, 5–10g/day is a common starting point.

 Best L-Glutamine Supplements: Reviews